psevestre/openid-fapi/Financial_API_WD_002.md

 1. shall support signed ID Tokens;
 1. should support signed and encrypted ID Token;
 1. shall require that all parameters are present inside the signed request object passed in the `request` or `request_uri` parameter; and
-1. may support the request object endpoint as described in section 7.
+1. may support the request object endpoint as described in section 7;
-1. shall require [RFC7636] with S256 as the code challenge method for public clients only, if it supports public clients;
+1. shall require [RFC7636] with S256 as the code challenge method for public clients only, if it supports public clients; and
+1. shall require the request object to contain an `exp` claim;

 #### 5.2.3 Public client